tylerpcarter/inls161/schedule/index.md

 ##2015-07-27

-EXAM DAY - Presentations to class
+EXAM DAY - Presentations to class - Exam period runs from 11:30am - 2:30pm (11:30-14:30 EDT)

+Feel free to bring your lunch if you like.